Authum09/TeamspeakSupportBot/README.md

 # Teamspeak Support Bot
-A simple Teamspeak Bot to automats your support workflow
+A simple Teamspeak Bot to automates your support workflow

 # Installation
 ## Download